RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

   * Integrated MachDelta's After Action Days Wounded mod.
 Bugfixes
   * Learning Finesse will equip the highest level rifle available.

+Beta version v0.3b
+Bugfixes
+  * Fixed problem where some items were missing when starting a new game.

 Beta version v0.3
 General changes